Idea-Link/llm-image-evaluator/docs/02_prd.md

 ### 5. Epic List

--  **Epic 1: Project Foundation & Secure Access**: Establish the full-stack monorepo with the core **Next.js application, the local Supabase environment, the placeholder AWS Lambda**, and implement site-wide password protection.
+-  **Epic 1: Project Foundation & Secure Access**: Establish the full-stack monorepo with the core **Next.js application, the local Supabase environment, the placeholder AWS Lambda**, and implement single admin user authentication.

 - **Epic 2: Test Set Management**: Implement the core functionality for users to create, view, edit, and delete reusable Test Sets (the combination of inputs and ground truth criteria).